tigboatnc/spectatorSport/README.md

 # Spectator Sport
 what in the love of god is media doing?

-> NLP based analysis and insight experiments on the US media and its reporting
+> NLP based analysis and insight experiments on the US media and its reporting on the Russian invasion of Ukraing (2022)

 ## Notebooks
 |Notebook|Description|Date|